core-wg/oscore/draft-ietf-core-object-security.md

 #### Uri-Host and Uri-Port {#uri-host}

 Uri-Host and Uri-Port are defined to be Class U options in order to support forward proxy processing (see {{proxy-uri}}).
-Since the options are unprotected, the same security context SHOULD NOT be used with different values of (Uri-Host, Uri-Port), e.g. different virtual servers.
-The same security context MUST NOT be used with different values of (Uri-Host, Uri-Port) if the change of (Uri-Host, Uri-Port) leads to different results.
+For a given OSCORE request, a change in Uri-Host, Uri-Port, or scheme in the Proxy-Uri MUST NOT lead to a different successful response.
 Uri-Host SHOULD NOT contain privacy sensitive information.
-Note that Uri-Host and Uri-Port may be omitted when the default values are used (see Section 5.10.1 of {{RFC7252}}).
+Note that Uri-Host and Uri-Port may be omitted in the message when the default values are used (see Section 5.10.1 of {{RFC7252}}).

-In applications without intermediaries, Uri-Host and Uri-Port may be Class E and thus encrypted and integrity protected between the endpoints.
+In deployments without forward proxies, Uri-Host and Uri-Port SHOULD be Class E and thus encrypted and integrity protected between the endpoints.
 In this case the Outer Uri-Host and Uri-Port SHALL be discarded by the server when verifying the request, complying with Step 1 of the {{ver-req}}.
-Uri-Host and Uri-Port MUST NOT be Class E in applications supporting forward proxy operations.
+Uri-Host and Uri-Port MUST NOT be Class E in deployments supporting forward proxy operations.

+Note that deployments using Class E Uri-Host and Uri-Port options are not interoperable with deployments using Class U Uri-Host and Uri-Port options.

 #### The Block Options {#block-options}